paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-223-other-provisions-relating-to-planning-and-solicitation-generally.md

 Subsec. (e)(3)(B).
 Pub.
 L. 116–283, § 1813(g)(3)(B), substituted “section 3406(d)(3)” for “section 2304c(d)(3)”.

 2019—Subsec. (e)(5).
 Pub.
 L. 116–92 substituted “section 3552(b)(6)” for “section 3542(b)”.

-#### Change of Name
-Under Secretary of Defense for Intelligence redesignated and references deemed to refer to Under Secretary of Defense for Intelligence and Security, see section 1621(a) of Pub.
-L. 116–92, set out as a note under [section 137 of this title](./chapter-004-office-of-the-secretary-of-defense.md#section-137).

 #### Effective Date of 2021 Amendment
 Amendment by section 1813(g) of Pub.
 L. 116–283 effective Jan.
 1, 2022, with additional provisions for delayed implementation and applicability of existing law, see section 1801(d) of Pub.
 L. 116–283, set out as a note preceding [section 3001 of this title](./chapter-201-definitions.md#section-3001).